Compare Optus vs Telstra mobile phone plans

 The following table shows Telstra’s 24-month 128GB iPhone 16 plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Both Telstra and Optus operate mobile networks across Australia.
-Telstra owns and operates the largest mobile network in Australia with coverage to over 99% of the population.
+Telstra owns and operates the largest mobile network in Australia with coverage to 99.7% of the population (while using an external antenna).
 Optus is slightly behind Telstra when it comes to network coverage, with coverage to 98.5% of the population.

 While Telstra does have the advantage of a bigger mobile network — including its 5G network — Optus isn’t far behind, so most Australians will find coverage from both telcos in their area.